Table of Contents Show

 National parks, like any other place, have rules against vandalism.
 Don’t do it no matter how much you love your significant other or how badly you want to leave a message for future guests.
 Putting your initials or the date you met the love of your life is rude and highly illegal.

 Don’t believe us?
-Just ask the guest that carved his and his wife’s initials into Corona Arch in Utah.
-After posting the picture to social media, authorities could easily identify him and charge him with a misdemeanor for defacing a natural feature.
+Just ask the guest who carved his and his wife’s initials into Corona Arch in Utah.
+After posting the picture to social media, authorities could quickly identify him and charge him with a misdemeanor for defacing a natural feature.

 NPS and other governing agencies take the destruction of federal property very seriously.
 Out of love for the parks and your bank account, we encourage you to take a selfie with your loved one and post some words of endearment on social media instead of vandalizing federal property.